 Drawbacks of Expat Communities in Portugal

-Cultural Isolation: In some cases, foreign communities may remain relatively isolated from the local culture, leading to cultural enclaves where residents predominantly interact with others from their home country.
-This can limit integration and cross-cultural understanding.
+Segregated cultures: Sometimes communities from abroad tend to remain relatively isolated from the local culture, forming cultural enclaves where most residents interact with fellow countrymen.
+This can stifle integration and appreciation of others.

 real estate market portugal residency advisors